morrislenny/installfest/docs/setup_osx.md

 ## Installing Leiningen

-Leiningen is a tool used on the command line to manage Clojure projects.
+Leiningen is a tool used on the command line to manage Clojure projects. **You only need to install Leiningen if you are in track 2.**

 To install `lein`, execute the following commands in your terminal.
 You will be prompted to enter your password.